 He sigh’d and cast his eyes below:

-On the deck he stands.
+And (quick as lightning) on the deck he stands.

-So sweet the lark, high poised in air,
+So the sweet lark, high-poised in air,

-Shuts close his pinions to his breast,
+Shuts close his pinions to his breast

-And drops at once into her nest:
+And drops at once into her nest.

-The noblest captain in the British fleet
+The noblest captain in the British fleet,

-Lip those kisses sweet.
+Might envy William’s lip those kisses sweet.

-Oh Susan, Susan, lovely dear!
+‘O Susan, Susan, lovely dear,

-My vows shall ever true remain,
+My vows shall ever true remain;

 Let me kiss off that falling tear,